 Order fullfilment doesn’t just start and end with the inventory and production.
 It ends with delivering to the customer through online sales channels.

 Purchasing doesn’t end with the materials at your door, it ends when the accounts have been done and the cost of goods sold calculated.

 That’s why MRP systems are moving closer to cloud-based models which can take care of these business elements through online integrations.

 The term MRP is still evolving today, moving much further from what it was originally applied to.

-Smart Workshop Software for example, is taking MRP and expanding it with the key elements required for small manufacturers that sell online.
+Smart Manufacturing Software for example, is taking MRP and expanding it with the key elements required for scaling manufacturers that sell online.
 In the same way that ERP is doing this for large scale businesses.

-With small manufacturers getting closer to consumers through ecommerce and the like, this seems to be the model for the future.
+With manufacturers getting closer to consumers through e-commerce and the like, this seems to be the model for the future.